eclipsefp/eclipsefp.github.com/index.md

 <ul>
 <li>Graphical debugging of modules,</li>
 <li>Visual Cabal files editor,</li>
-<li>Integration with GHC and HLint to provide autocompletion, error messages and suggestions,</li>
+<li>Integration with GHC and HLint to provide autocompletion, error messages, suggestions and quick fixes,</li>
 <li>Navigational interfaces for your packages,</li>
 <li>and <a href="features.html">many more</a>!</li>
 </ul>